1. Who is eligible to go for the Overseas Education & Learning Programme (ASEAN, China and India) trip?

 The trips are heavily subsidized for Singapore Citizens (SC) and Permanent Residents (PR).
 Estimated cost of a trip for SC/PR:

-13. I am an International Student, do I qualify for funding?
+15. I am an International Student, do I qualify for any subsidy?

-All NYP students will receive a baseline subsidy of $250.
-Additional funding/subsidy is applicable to Singapore Citizens and Permanent Residents only.
+International Students will receive a subsidy of $300.
+Additional subsidies are applicable to Singapore Citizens and Permanent Residents (SC/PR) only.

-15. If I go for the ACI trip this Sep 2024, can I still apply to go for the ACI trip in Mar 2025?
+18. If I go for the ACI trip this Jun or Sep 2025, can I still apply to go for the ACI trip in Mar 2026?

 Each student can only go for the Overseas Education and Learning Programme (ASEAN, China & India) trip once.